crescolincs/entrance/content/brochures/index.md

   display: true
   heading: 'Brochure Downloads'
   blurb: >-
          Lincolnshire is the UK location of choice for companies in high-growth, future-focused industry sectors.
 Invest Lincolnshire helps businesses to relocate, start-up or expand in Lincolnshire - more quickly, efficiently, and cost-effectively.
 Our Brochures contain details of our offers.
-Click on any of the images below to open your brochure(s) in a new tab or window.
+Click on any of the images below to open your brochure(s) in a new tab/window.
   heroImg: 'https://res.cloudinary.com/lincs/image/upload/5-shapes-with-grad.png'
 brochurechoice:
   display: true